Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-creating-a-dtm.md

 features-12_dtm.min.tif  features-16_dtm.min.tif  features-2_dtm.min.tif   features-6_dtm.min.tif
 ~~~

 Finally, l2d_dems creates a merged VRT file using all of the individual polygons for both the maximum and the density products, which can then be viewed in QGIS or any other GIS program that supports GDAL file formats.
+The min and max versions look identical to idw within a screenshot, as the differences are very slight.

 ~~~
 $ ls dems/dtm*